zkMIPS/zkm/README.md

 > The proving network is a demo at present.
 The production version is coming soon.
 ### Requirements
 * CA certificate:  ca.pem, ca.key
-* Register at the https://www.zkm.io/apply (Let your public key be in the whitelist)
+* Register at https://www.zkm.io/apply (Let your public key be in the whitelist)
 * Set up a local node for some blockchain(eg, sepolia)
 ### 2.2.1 Network Proving Guide
 An end-to-end example has been presented in [examples](https://github.com/zkMIPS/zkm/blob/main/prover/examples).